-The PPSA provides for the obtaining of a ‘security interest’ over most tangible and intangible non-land property and is accessible online at any time.
-Generally, a security interest is given as security under a:
+The PPSA provides for the obtaining of a ‘security interest’ over most tangible and intangible property (except land and certain excluded property) and is accessible online at any time.
+Generally, a security interest is given to secure payment or performance of an obligation under a:

 The PPSA was a significant law reform that came into effect on 30 January 2012 and created a national register called the Personal Property Securities Register (PPSR).
 The PPSR now records over seven million consumer and commercial registrations and is a useful tool for consumers and businesses alike.